 Crunchy, toasty pistachios, bright orange zest, chewy sweet cranberries and rich dark chocolate all combined in an easy-to-make buttery shortbread cookie.
-Your new favorite cookies and your favorite time of the year in the same place?
-Joy to the world!
+This Pistachio Cookie Recipe is bound to change your life!

 It's no secret that pistachios are the Best Nut in the World™.
 We love them in pistachio ice cream, pistachio chimichurri over shrimp, green olive pistachio baked fish and over baked carrots with brown sugar.